Meet Our Clinical Team

 BMBS (Nottingham 2011) MRCGP

 Special Interests: Musculoskeletal, Joint Injections, ENT and Ophthalmology

 BMBS (Peninsula College 2015) MRCGP

-Special Interests: Medical Education and Mental Health
+Special Interests: Medical Education, Mental Health and LGBTQ+ Health

 Dr Catherine Opie (f)